-As a final note, we point at the need for more transparency and accountability in how governmental agencies at the local, national and EU level design and implement innovation and economic policy.
+As a final note, governmental agencies at the local, national and EU level should increase the transparency and accountability of how they design and implement innovation policy.
 This can be achieved in two ways: pushing towards open data and conducting policy evaluation studies in a more systematic way.
 Policy makers often proceed on the basis of rather casual understandings, uninformed by systematic inquiry into the interactions between innovation policy, procedures, practices and their (short-term and long-term) effects.
 This policy practice is no longer acceptable - if it ever was.
-As such, the EU must create a culture of evidence-based innovation policy.
+The EU needs to create a culture of evidence-based innovation policy.

-Together, the generative conditions and measures outlined in this discussion paper may enable the EU to become the leading economy in the world, by capitalizing on its distributed and inclusive nature as well as exploiting its potential for breakthrough (social, fiscal, technological, and other) innovations.
+Together, the generative conditions and measures outlined in this paper will enable the EU to become the leading economy in the world, by capitalizing on its distributed and inclusive nature as well as exploiting its potential for breakthrough (social, fiscal, technological, and other) innovations.
 Evidently, each of these five conditions involves a "grand" challenge that is nonlinear in nature and cuts across many different jurisdictions.
-Moreover, this discussion paper is deliberately crafted to provoke a public debate on EU's future in 2040, possibly giving rise to alternative designs and visions.

-Dominique Foray (EPFL)

-Georges Romme (TU/e)

-Oliver Alexy (TUM)

-Per Dannemand Andersen (DTU)

-Marc Gruber (EPFL)

-Joachim Henkel (TUM)
+Therefore, any effort to create these conditions requires that all stakeholders are strongly committed to not accept any quick fixes.

+Dominique Foray (EPFL) - lead author Georges Romme (TU/e) - lead author Oliver Alexy (TUM) Per Dannemand Andersen (DTU) Marc Gruber (EPFL) Joachim Henkel (TUM) Fred Langerak (TU/e) Jason Li-Ying (DTU)

-Fred Langerak (TU/e)
+Ed Nijssen (TU/e)

-Jason Li-Ying (DTU) Ed Nijssen (TU/e) Gaétan de Rassenfosse (EPFL) Isabelle Reymen (TU/e) Søren Salomo (DTU) Christopher Tucci (EPFL) Thomas Weber (EPFL)
+Gaétan de Rassenfosse (EPFL)

+Isabelle Reymen (TU/e)

+Søren Salomo (DTU)

+Christopher Tucci (EPFL)

+Thomas Weber (EPFL)